Investing in airline stocks hasn’t been easy for investors ever since the COVID-19 pandemic changed the world forever.

 What are the best airline stocks to buy right now?
 Here’s a quick rundown of my favorite picks:

 1. Southwest Airlines (LUV)

-Southest Airlines is the world’s largest low cost airline and one of the best run companies in the industry.
+Southwest Airlines is the world’s largest low-cost airline and one of the best-run companies in the industry.
 LUV stock has one of the best reputations for returning cash to shareholders although the company suspended its dividend due to COVID-19.

 Southwest held $16 billion in cash on its balance sheet and improved key metrics like ASM & RPM.
 Average revenue per passenger improved greatly YOY to $136.

-Southwest has a good chance to surviving the pandemic chaos although LUV stock has basically traded flat for a whole year.
+Southwest has a good chance of surviving the pandemic chaos although LUV stock has basically traded flat for a whole year.

 2. Delta AIrlines (DAL)

 Delta airlines is a stock I personally hold in my IRA retirement account because I fly with them all the time.
 While they aren’t as strong as Southwest, they are one of the more profitable airlines and should survive this mess.
 DAL stock has taken the biggest beating out of my 3 recommendations, trading around 44% off its 1 -month high.
 I’m actively buying Delta stock now because I plan to hold the shares for 20+ years.

 United is losing $100 million a day due to the Coronavirus but they hold the most comprehensive fleet in the world.
 The company has done a lot of things to survive the crisis and should be okay.
 I prefer LUV or DAL but UAL is my 3rd best choice.